OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Preparing and Casting Spells

-The Paladin table shows how many spell slots you have to cast your spells.
+The Paladin table shows how many spell slots you have to cast your paladin spells.
 To cast one of your paladin spells of 1st level or higher, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
 When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.